ggkolarov/wordpress-regular-exam/README.md

 - Custom plugin;
 - Custom post type;
 - Custom taxonomy;
-- SASS for stylizing the pages - for starting listening SASS, please run this command: sass --watch scss:css -s compressed
+- SASS for stylizing the pages - for starting listening SASS, please run this command by opening in the terminal the assets folder: sass --watch sass/master.scss:css/master.css -s compressed